How We Chose the Best Proxies for Google Scraping

 Since we’re a proxy review site and not real hard-core scrapers, we chose the easy way to objectively test proxies: we just sent a huge number of concurrent connection requests to Google and measured the response codes we got.

 We also measured the speed of those connections, but this was secondary to success rate, as what good is your ultra-speedy proxy when you are experiencing death by ReCaptcha.
-The top 5 providers in our list rank mostly by their network scalability and speed.
+The top 6 providers in our list rank by their network scalability, speed and features they offer.

-While we’re talking Captchas – they are a measure of the proxy network quality, so we counted Captcha response rates as failed connections.
+While we’re talking CAPTCHAs – we can say that they’re the measure of the proxy network quality, so we counted CAPTCHA response rates as failed connections.
 That means top Google proxies in our list are also the ones that have the absolute lowest abuse rate.

 Are Proxies for Scraping Google Maps Any Different?